Registration

 If you wish to apply for compensating measures for taking exams, this has to be done directly with the examination office (Prüfungsamt I).
 You need to submit a written application stating what kind of situation or impediment requires you to receive compensating measures for taking specific exams, proof thereof and a suggestion of appropriate compensation measures.
 This needs to be done before you register for an exam.
 Please note that the range of appropriate compensation measures is fairly limited and that there are no compensating measures for mandatory attendance.
 Please contact the examination office directly if you are unsure how to phrase your application.

-Exchange Students who wish to register for classes with the English Department, please sign up to our Learnweb folder “ED incomings” (password: “English”) once you are officially enrolled at the University of Münster.
-On Learnweb, you will find a list of classes to choose from, you can upload your language certificate and you can book an online appointment for class registration.
+Exchange Students who wish to register for classes with the English Department, should carefully read the information for exchange students HERE and then sign up to our Learnweb folder “ED incomings” (password: “English”) once officially enrolled at the University of Münster.
+On Learnweb, you must then upload your language certificate and book an online appointment for class registration.
+A list of available courses will also be available there.